 A: Personal Clothing:

 Wet Shoes: These can range from an old pair of sneakers, high tech water shoes, or boots.
 Your feet will get wet when you enter/exit the canoe in the water (WE ONLY RENT KEVLAR CANOES WHICH REQUIRE A WET ENTRY/EXIT.
-THE CANOES ARE NOT TO BE DRAGGED ONTO ROCKS SO THAT YOUR FEET DON’T GET WET!); These shoes will also be used for portaging, therefore you need something that provides good ankle support.
-A pair of rubber knee-high ankle boots will work just fine.
-Rubber boats are nice for spring and fall trips when the water is cool.
+THE CANOES ARE NOT TO BE DRAGGED ONTO ROCKS).
+These shoes will also be used for portaging, therefore you need something that provides good ankle support.
+A pair of rubber knee-high boots will work just fine.
+Rubber boots are nice for spring and fall trips when the water is cool.

 Camp shoes: A lightweight pair of hiking boots, sport sandals, or sneakers.